needle-mirror/com.unity.transport/Documentation~/event-consumption.md

 }
 ```

 As mentioned, there are a few subtle differences running the driver as a host or client.
 Mainly when it comes to consumption of events.

-Both your client and you server loop will want to consume the events that are produced by the `NetworkDriver`.
+Both your client and your server loop will want to consume the events that are produced by the `NetworkDriver`.
 And you do so by either calling `PopEvent` on each `NetworkConnection` similar to how we did before.

 ```c#
 DataStreamReader strm;